 Xarelto (rivaroxaban) is a prescription anticoagulant (blood thinner) approved by the Food and Drug Administration (FDA) in 2011 for the purpose of reducing the risk of blood clots in patients who had knee or hip replacement surgery.
 It was also approved for general treatment of deep vein thrombosis (DVT) and pulmonary embolism under the FDA’s expedited review program.

 Xarelto works by inhibiting a series of proteins and enzymes that would normally trigger the blood-clotting process.
 Unlike other blood thinners, this drug is prescribed in one uniform dose rather than separate specified doses.
+At this time, GoldenbergLaw is no longer accepting Xarelto cases.

 Case Quick Facts